Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 /*
    - In order to center the content inside any element.
    - You may need to use the bootstrap class (text-center) with this helper class to have the right effect.
-   - You may need to add (relative) helper class to the parent of the element that has this helper class to can have the right effect, like the photos below.
+   - You may need to add (relative) helper class to the parent of the element that has this helper class to get the right effect.
 */
 ```
 ![image](https://user-images.githubusercontent.com/69651552/96502057-9405ef80-1251-11eb-955d-68673262e1af.png)